TheLakeMan/Hyperion/docs/examples/document_processor.md

 # Document Processor Example

-This document explains how to use and customize the TinyAI document processing example application.
+This document explains how to use and customize the Hyperion document processing example application.

 ## Overview

-The TinyAI document processor example demonstrates how to build document analysis tools using the TinyAI framework.
+The Hyperion document processor example demonstrates how to build document analysis tools using the Hyperion framework.
 The example includes:

 - Text classification for document categorization
 - Document summarization capabilities